Kaeyl/Kaeyl/README.md

 - 👀 I’m interested in becoming a full stack developer
 - 🌱 I’m currently learning Python, PHP, Javascript and Java
 - 💞️ I’m looking to collaborate on various open-source projects, I have a keen interest in security related topics
-- 📫 How to reach me I can be reached on linkedin at https://www.linkedin.com/in/kaylen-anderwald/
+- 📫 You can reach me on linkedin at https://www.linkedin.com/in/kaylen-anderwald/

 <!---
 Kaeyl/Kaeyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.